 SS: It is clear that a lot of detail and care went into the bosses you created, and in my opinion, were a key part of what made Metroid Prime so great.
 What is the model you’re most proud of?

 MS: I’m glad that you enjoyed fighting the bosses of Metroid, as I had a great time modeling them.
-Todd Keller and Andrew Jones’ concepts and ideas for these creature were very inspiring.
+Todd Keller and Andrew Jones’ concepts and ideas for these creatures were very inspiring.
 The boss I’m most proud of would be Ridley because I really liked how the organic anatomy and metal came out on this character.
 Also, the glowing wings were a challenge but they came out matching the concept bang on.

 SS: You were working on Metroid Prime from the very start to the very end of development.
 Tell us about the highs and lows of your time working on the game, and how you and the rest of the team felt during those times?